The “Full Coverage” Car Insurance Myth: Why You Need Uninsured/Underinsured Motorist (UM/UIM) Coverage

 It kicks in when someone else's coverage drops out.

-If you are in a car accident anywhere in Florida, there is a good chance that the person that hit you did not have bodily injury insurance coverage.
+If you are in a car accident anywhere in Florida, there is a good chance that the person that hit you did not have bodily injury liability coverage.
 If you were injured in the accident and you have medical bills or lost wages or deserve compensation, your only option will be to sue the person that hit you.

 Recovering any money from an at-fault driver who did not carry insurance or who bought cut-rate insurance policy without bodily injury coverage is a long and difficult journey.
 It is best to hedge your bets by purchasing UM/UIM coverage.
 By purchasing UM/UIM coverage, you are protecting yourself in the event that you are hit by someone without good insurance.
 Typically, the extra monthly costs for UM/UIM coverage are minor and the benefits of having the coverage well outweigh the risks of driving in Florida without it.